beanit/iec61850bean/doc/openiec61850-user-guide.md

 ### Console & GUI Applications

-You can execute the console client and server through the scripts found in the folder *run-scripts*.
+You can execute the console client and server through the scripts found in the *bin* folder.
 Executing the scripts without any parameters will print help information to the screen.
 Note that under Unix/Linux you need root privileges if you want the server to listen on any port lower than 1000.

 ### OSI Stack